mlrun/mlrun/docs/howto/remote.md

 Set environment variables to define your MLRun configuration.
 As a minimum requirement:

-1. Set `MLRUN_DBPATH` to the URL of the remote MLRun database/API service; replace the `<...>` placeholders to identify your remote target:
+1. Set `MLRUN_DBPATH` to the URL of the remote MLRun API service:

     ```ini
-    MLRUN_DBPATH=<API endpoint of the MLRun APIs service endpoint; e.g., "https://mlrun-api.default-tenant.app.mycluster.iguazio.com">
+    MLRUN_DBPATH=<URL of the MLRun APIs service endpoint, e.g. "https://mlrun-api.default-tenant.app.mycluster.iguazio.com">
     ```

 2. To store the artifacts on the remote server, you need to set the `MLRUN_ARTIFACT_PATH` to the desired root folder of your